-The FAA has mandated that all FAA-approved dispatcher courses provide a minimum of 200 hours of training to aircraft dispatcher students.
+The FAA has mandated that all its dispatcher courses provide a minimum of 200 hours of training to aircraft dispatcher students.

-Training for an FAA Aircraft Dispatcher Certificate will include the following topics, as outlined in 14 CFR 65.55(a):
+Training for an FAA Aircraft Dispatcher Certificate will include:

-- Weather and NOTAM collection, interpretation and usage
+- Weather and Notices to Airmen (NOTAM) collection, interpretation, and usage

 - Interpreting weather charts and forecasts